dagoma3d/CuraByDagoma/README.md

 ## Using WinPython for Windows

+WinPython is used for production.
+In development, we use a python virtual environment (see below).

 First download WinPython according to your architecture system.
 In this project, we are using Python 3.9.10.
 - Windows 64-bits : https://sourceforge.net/projects/winpython/files/WinPython_3.9/3.9.10.0/Winpython64-3.9.10.0dot.exe/download
 - Windows 32-bits : https://sourceforge.net/projects/winpython/files/WinPython_3.9/3.9.10.0/Winpython32-3.9.10.0dot.exe/download